mroth/twitter-streaming-showdown/README.md

 ## Conclusions/Thoughts (In Progress)

  - Robust tests and error handling is really important.
-For example, if you were just looking at the number sin benchmarks, node-twitter might look good.
+For example, if you were just looking at the numbers in benchmarks, node-twitter might look good.
-   Sure, it's fairly fast **but** it accomplishes this by doing almost nothing, its error handling appears to be "hard crash with a stack trace" on even routine events messages from the Streaming API, which obviously is not acceptable for production usage (it was unreliable enough to require re-running these benchmarks a few times before it made it through without crashing!).
+   Sure, it's fairly fast **but** its error handling appears to be "hard crash with a stack trace" on even routine events messages from the Streaming API, which obviously is not acceptable for production usage (it was unreliable enough to require re-running these benchmarks a few times before it made it through without crashing!).

  - As seen in [my fork of twit][150], even a little bit of performance tuning can go a long way, and `delimited: length` helps!
 I'd love to see more work